AI Use Cases/Construction

 ROI & Revenue Impact

-Construction firms deploying this system see a meaningful reduction in invoice processing cycle time within the first 90 days - invoices that took 3-5 days to process and post now clear in 4-8 hours.
-Project margin protection improves measurably: Finance catches billing errors, scope creep, and unauthorized change orders before payment, recovering 1-3% margin per project on average.
-AIA draw approval cycles compress by 30-35% because Finance can validate invoice accuracy in real time, eliminating the back-and-forth with project managers and architects.
-Compliance risk drops significantly; prevailing wage invoices are auto-validated against Davis-Bacon requirements, reducing audit exposure.
+Construction firms deploying this system typically target a meaningful reduction in invoice processing cycle time within the first 90 days - the working target is invoices that took 3-5 days to process and post clearing in hours instead.
+Margin protection is the bigger lever: Finance catches billing errors, scope creep, and unauthorized change orders before payment, with a working target of 1-3% of margin protected per project.
+AIA draw approval cycles are targeted to compress by roughly a third because Finance can validate invoice accuracy in real time, cutting the back-and-forth with project managers and architects.
+Compliance exposure shrinks by mechanism, not by promise: prevailing wage invoices are auto-validated against Davis-Bacon requirements, so the audit trail is built as invoices flow.

 ROI compounds over 12 months.
-In months 1-3, you recoup deployment costs through labor savings alone - Finance team capacity freed up from invoice processing translates to 200+ hours of analyst time redirected to margin analysis, cost forecasting, and estimator support.
-By month 6, improved invoice accuracy and faster draw cycles improve cash position by 5-7 days on average across your project portfolio - a meaningful working capital gain for mid-sized firms.
-By month 12, the margin protection and process efficiency combine to deliver 15-25% ROI on total implementation investment, with the system becoming a core control in your project financial management.
+The model targets recouping deployment costs in months 1-3 through labor savings alone - Finance capacity freed from invoice processing redirects to margin analysis, cost forecasting, and estimator support.
+By month 6, the target is a cash position measured in days gained across your project portfolio, because accurate invoices mean faster draws - a meaningful working capital gain for mid-sized firms.
+By month 12, margin protection and process efficiency combine, with the system becoming a core control in your project financial management.
+The assessment scopes those targets against your actual invoice volumes and project structures.

 Target Scope